Toh Wei Soong

 Toh Wei Soong (杜维崧 (Dù Wéisōng); born 11 September 1998) is a Singaporean freestyle and butterfly swimmer.
+He is a two-time Paralympian and one of the most decorated Singaporean athletes with 5 gold medals at the Asian Para Games and 11 gold medals at the ASEAN Para Games.

-He was a bronze medallist in the S7 50 metre Freestyle at the 2018 Commonwealth Games and a two-time gold medallist at the 2018 Asian Para Games for the S7 50 metre Freestyle and the S7 100 metre Freestyle events.
+He won the first-ever para sports medal for Singapore at the 2018 Commonwealth Games with a bronze medal in the S7 50 metre Freestyle and currently holds the highest number of medals won by a Singapore swimmer at the Commonwealth Games with 2 silvers and 1 bronze.

-At the 2020 Summer Olympics, Toh finished fourth in the S7 50 metre Butterfly final, missing a bronze medal by 0.16 seconds.
+At the 2020 Summer Olympics, Toh finished fourth place in the S7 50 metre Butterfly final and missed the bronze medal by 0.16 seconds, marking his best career performance at a Paralympic event.

 Early life and education

 At the age of 2, Toh was affected by Transverse myelitis, a condition caused by the inflammation of the spinal cord that has affected his lower nervous system.
 The eldest of two children in his family, Toh studied at Anglo-Chinese School (Junior) and Anglo-Chinese School (Independent), graduating from the International Baccalaureate (IB) programme in 2017.

-Toh is currently studying Philosophy, Politics and Economics (PPE) at the National University of Singapore and enrolled in the University Scholars Programme.
+In 2019, Toh studied Philosophy, Politics and Economics (PPE) at the National University of Singapore (NUS) under the University Scholars Programme.
+He graduated with a Bachelor of Arts (Honours) in Philosophy, Politics, and Economics in 2024.
+As an undergraduate, he was also a recipient of the Asia Pacific Breweries (APB) Foundation Scholarship for Persons with Disabilities.

 Swimming career

 Toh started swimming competitively at the age of 14.
-He won the first-ever Special Event at the annual SSSC Championships, competing as a para-swimmer for ACS(I).
+He won the first-ever Special Event at the annual SSSC Championships, competing as a para-swimmer for Anglo-Chinese School (Independent).
 In 2013, he joined Aquatic Performance Swim Club under the Singapore National Para-Swimming Team and met his current coach, Ang Peng Siong, a former Singaporean Olympic swimmer.

 2013 Asian Youth Para Games

-At the 2013 Asian Youth Para Games, held in Kuala Lumpur, Malaysia, Toh won a silver medal in the Men's 100 metre freestyle S8 event, his first medal in an international event.
+At the 2013 Asian Youth Para Games, held in Kuala Lumpur, Malaysia, Toh won a silver medal in the Men's 100-metre freestyle S8 event, his first medal in an international event.

+2014 Asian Para Games

+At the 2014 Asian Para Games held in Incheon, South Korea, Toh competed for Singapore at the 2018 Asian Para Games in the S8 100M Freestyle, also serving as pledge taker for the Singapore contingent at the Games.